- find

 locate

-command can also be used to find file system objects, but it differs from the find
+The locate command can also be used to find file system objects, but it differs from the find command in several ways. locate's basic syntax is:

 locate ex_string...

-may not be installed on your GNU/Linux distribution, but it is most likely in your distribution's repository.
-For example, you can install locate
+locate may not be installed on your GNU/Linux distribution, but it is most likely in your distribution's repository.
+For example, you can install locate on Debian by running the following command:

 # apt install locate

-queries.
-However, you may get positive results for an object that no longer exists (i.e., the object was removed from the file system before the database that locate
+By default, the locate command does not search your file system in real-time, like find does.
+Instead, it searches a previously constructed database of file system objects.
+Usually, this makes running locate queries faster than running find queries.
+However, you may get positive results for an object that no longer exists (i.e., the object was removed from the file system before the database that locate uses was updated).

-can return these types of results:
+For example, a search for Do can return these types of results:

 $ locate 'Do'